 - The 8 key learning areas include math, reading and science.

 - Track your child’s progress in the Grownup Dashboard, where you can see your kid’s activity and favorite learning areas.

 - Price: 93/100

 7. Highlights Kids

 Many of today’s parents probably remember reading Highlights magazines during their own school days.
 After all, the popular children’s publication has been around for more than 70 years.
 As times and technology have changed, the magazine has evolved by launching an online component, Highlights Kids.
-Suitable for ages 6 to 12 – some say, ages 0 to 12 – this website is overflowing with fun games, videos, jokes and online and offline activities that have an educational flair.
+Suitable for ages 6 to 12 – some say, ages 0 to 12 – so parents looking for a quality free online kindergarten platform should consider it –this website is overflowing with fun games, videos, jokes and online and offline activities that have an educational flair.
 However, not all of the content is super academic in nature, which makes sense given the company’s mission to “engage, delight, and foster joyful learning.”
 The site is free but supported by ads.